lllyasviel/Fooocus/readme.md

 &ast; AMD GPU ROCm (on hold): The AMD is still working on supporting ROCm on Windows.

-&ast; 6GB uncertain: Some people reports 6GB success on GTX 10XX but some other people reports failure cases.
+&ast; Nvidia GTX 1XXX 6GB uncertain: Some people reports 6GB success on GTX 10XX but some other people reports failure cases.

 *Note that Fooocus is only for extremely high quality image generating.
 We will not support smaller models to reduce the requirement and sacrifice result quality.*